 Glucose helps absorb nutrients in the intestines, while zinc is essential for proper metabolic processes within cells.

-Not only does Pedialyte help restore hydration levels quickly and effectively, but it has other benefits too.
 For example, it can help people experiencing chronic fatigue syndrome or fibromyalgia by providing instant energy boosts that last longer than traditional sports drinks because of its higher concentrations of salt, potassium, and other vital electrolytes designed for fast absorption into your bloodstream.
-It is also helpful for those suffering from hangovers because it can restore electrolytes more quickly than water alone.

 Overall, Pedialyte is a great way to keep your body healthy and hydrated while fighting off illnesses like diarrhea, vomiting, or fever due to its balanced blend of rehydrating ingredients such as minerals, salts, glucose, and zinc which have been scientifically proven to replenish vital electrolytes faster than water or sugary sports drinks alone.